-a.
-A warning siren/device shall be provided, and it shall:.

-(1) be a multi-tone, multi-volume state-ofthe-art device used as a common industry practice on emergency vehicles.

-(2) produce a minimum sound of 95 decibels at 100 feet (30 m) directly in front of the vehicle; and 90 decibels at 100 feet (30 m) and 45 degrees left and right of front center.

-(3) be mounted so as to be protected from drippings from the turret and water splashed up by the tires.
-The control(s) shall be accessible to both the driver and a second crew member.
+- a.
+A warning siren/device shall be provided. - (1) It shall be a multi-tone, multi-volume state-of-the-art device used as a common industry practice on emergency vehicles. - (2) It shall produce a minimum sound of 95 decibels at 100 feet (30 m) directly in front of the vehicle; and 90 decibels at 100 feet (30 m) and 45 degrees left and right of front center. - (3) It shall be mounted so as to be protected from drippings from the turret and water splashed up by the tires.
+The control(s) shall be accessible to both the driver and a second crew member. - b.

-b.
 A horn shall be provided and mounted so as to achieve optimum sound projection to the front of the vehicle.
-A control button or horn ring shall be located at the steering wheel.

-c.
-A "vehicle backing" warning device, audible up to 25 feet (7.6 m) behind the vehicle, shall be provided.
+A control button or horn ring shall be located at the steering wheel. - c.
+A "vehicle backing" warning device, audible up to 25 feet (7.5 m) behind the vehicle, shall be provided.
 Shifting the transmission into reverse shall activate this device.

 Section 3.
-Design Criteria.
+DESIGN CRITERIA